revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 <details> <summary> <b> Show Answer </b> </summary>

-> One of the easist ways in which to transfer Pylint is by using **pip**. **Pip** may be a package management system used to install and manage software system packages written in Python. it's enclosed with recent versions of Python.
-If you have already got a 64-bit version of Python put in, the "Installing Python" section will be skipped.
+> One of the easiest ways to transfer Pylint is by using **pip**. **Pip** may be a package management system used to install and manage software system packages written in Python.
+It's enclosed with recent versions of Python.
+If you have already got a 64-bit version of Python, the "Installing Python" section will be skipped.

 </details>